lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](efficient.png)

-**Thank you for reading through Liza Zakharova's Tutorial on how to use the terminal and remote server!**
+**Thank you for reading through Liza Zakharova's tutorial on how to use the terminal and remote server!**